 Can the problem be fixed?

-If your home has high concentrations of radon there are ways to reduce it to acceptable levels.
-Most radon problems can be fixed by the installation of a radon migration system which vents the gas safely from your home to the atmosphere.
-If you require the assistance of a radon professional you may wish to look at the list of certified radon mitigators for your state.
+If your home has high radon concentrations, there are ways to reduce it to acceptable levels.
+Most radon problems can be fixed by installing a radon migration system that vents the gas safely from your home to the atmosphere.
+If you require the assistance of a radon professional, you may wish to look at the list of certified radon mitigators for your state.

 How is the house tested for Radon?

-Testing is done with a continuous monitoring device (CMD) and it just takes two days to get the results.
-The monitor is placed in the lowest living level of the house for a minimum of 48 hours and the data is downloaded when done.
-The results are emailed to you right away so you know what level the house is at.
-I use Radstar RS300 constant monitoring machines to insure fast and accurate results.
+Testing is done with a continuous monitoring device (CMD); it just takes two days to get the results.
+The monitor is placed in the lowest living level of the house for a minimum of 48 hours, and the data is downloaded when done.
+The results are emailed to you immediately, so you know the house's level.
+I use Radstar RS300 constant monitoring machines to ensure fast and accurate results.